WorkNicolas/Disk-Scheduling-Algorithms/README.md

 - Modifies the Scan Disk Scheduling Algorithm by dealing with its inefficiency
 - Services the requests uniformly

-## Look Disk SCheduling Algorithm 👀
+## Look Disk Scheduling Algorithm 👀
 The head starts from one head of the disk and moves on to towards the end.
 Moves from right to left.
 - Uses the same source code as Scan Disk Scheduling Algorithm
 - Implements ternary operators to minimize code redundancy, make code easily readable and to maximize efficiency